nuance-dev/guia/README.md

-# Guía - A Free MacOS (14+) Native Background Remover
+# Guía - A Free MacOS (14+) Native Decision Making Assistant

 ![image](https://github.com/user-attachments/assets/dc2dc142-ef86-4655-9034-2cb1e52db842)

-A sleek, free native macOS app that removes backgrounds from images with a minimal interface and modern design.
-It's fast!
+A sleek, native macOS app that helps you make better decisions through structured analysis and cognitive frameworks.
+Built with a minimal interface and modern design.

-Note: This app wraps macOS's own native background removing functionality, and it requires macOS version 14+
+Note: This app requires macOS version 14+

 ## Features

-- **One-Click Background Removal**: Instantly remove backgrounds from any image
-- **Multiple Input Methods**: Drag & drop, paste (⌘V), or click to upload
-- **Native Performance**: Built with SwiftUI and Vision framework for optimal processing
+- **Structured Decision Making**: Break down complex choices into manageable components
+- **Multiple Analysis Methods**: Support for weighted criteria, pairwise comparisons, and more
+- **Smart Insights**: Get cognitive bias warnings and decision quality indicators
+- **Visual Analysis**: See trade-offs and comparisons through intuitive visualizations
 - **Dark and Light modes**: Because we care about your eyes

 https://github.com/user-attachments/assets/2599e483-8a5e-4147-8a81-c647a6e9f1cb